projectgranary/docs/operator-reference/installation/README.md

 # Installation

+Access Credentials for Granary's source code, Docker Images, and Helm Charts can be obtain via analytics-support@syncier.com.

 ## Helm Chart Repositories

 The Stable Helm Charts are to be used for deployment of Granary components with a release version \(see [Granary Release Notes](../granary-release-notes/)\).
 By default, the Helm Chart version is also used for the Docker Image Tag of the corresponding Granary component.